-Federal and provincial states have the eminent domain (and collect law-capped royalties on the produced hydrocarbons) of the subsoil and resources thereof in their respective territories.
+Federal and provincial states have the notable domain (and collect legally capped royalties on the produced hydrocarbons) of the subsoil and resources thereof in their respective territories.
 Federal legislation sets forth the legal framework for the oil and gas upstream, midstream and downstream, as well as for power, on account of its many interjurisdictional issues.
-The traditional legal framework under which the 1990s energy growth was ensured through deregulation (and the ensuing privatisation of previously government-held entities) and marketoriented policies is expected to be enforced again, by dismantling the maze of regulations from the 2000s that made for captive markets, segmentation of demand, price caps and subsidies to compensate the resulting stagnation of the energy sector.
-These regulations disfigured the legal framework they were supposed to be implementing in detail.
-However, the path shown by the current government (by fixing a natural gas price increase path for the next few years to reach import parity prices) is still to be defined, as solutions are taken on a provisional basis with no long-range plans allowing the oil and gas industry to forecast a return to open market policies.
-A selective reduction of the heavy taxes imposed indirectly on oil (by hitting gasoline prices) and gas production is necessary, to privilege non-conventional oil and gas exploration and production, as a more stable substitute for the Gas Plans and for the crude oil 'agreement', now left aside (or perhaps suspended).
+The traditional legal framework under which 1990s energy growth was ensured through deregulation (and the ensuing privatisation of previously government-held entities) and marketoriented policies is expected to be enforced again, by dismantling the maze of regulations from the 2000s that created captive markets, segmentation of demand, price caps and subsidies to compensate the resulting stagnation of the energy sector.
+These regulations disfigured the legal framework they were supposed to be implementing.
+The path shown by the current government (by fixing a path for natural gas price increases for the next few years to reach import parity prices) has been defined, though some solutions, described above, are taken on a provisional basis in contrast with long-range plans that would allow the oil and gas industry to forecast a full return to open market policies.
+A selective reduction of the heavy taxes imposed indirectly on oil (by hitting gasoline prices) and gas production is necessary, to benefit investment in non-conventional oil and gas exploration and production, as a more stable substitute for the gas plans and for the crude oil 'agreement', has now been left aside.
 The confusingly dampening effect on tariffs of government-subsidised supply of imported natural gas (more than 25 per cent of the aggregate supply) at lower-than-cost prices alters the market signals with cheap energy, stimulating consumption and lack of efficiency.
-The gradual increase of prices described above is not sufficient to envisage a bold investment surge in the sector, which should be made on the basis of a forecast of stable rules.
-For more information on analysing the gas sector and its interaction with the power sector, see 'Electric Power in Argentina: A Diagnosis of Regulatory Distortion, Investment Deficit, and a Sustainable Development Proposal' by Luis A Erize, in Revista Argentina de Derecho de la Energía, Hidrocarburos y Minería, No. 7, pp. 285-330.
+The gradual increase in prices described above is not sufficient to envisage a strong investment surge in the sector, which should be made on the basis of a forecast of stable rules.
+For more information the gas sector and its interaction with the power sector, see 'Electric Power in Argentina: A Diagnosis of Regulatory Distortion, Investment Deficit, and a Sustainable Development Proposal' by Luis A Erize, in Revista Argentina de Derecho de la Energía, Hidrocarburos y Minería, No. 7, pp. 285-330.
 The maze of gas prices imposed by the body of regulations that Argentina is now getting rid of can be revisited in 'Eminent Domain and Regulatory Changes' by Luis Erize, in Property and the Law in Energy and Natural Resources, Oxford University Press.
-The interaction between both markets has been studied for a long time, as shown in our 'Proposal of Addendum to the Regulatory Framework of the Argentine Electric Sector', by Badaraco et al, prepared for submission to the First Latin-American and Caribbean Congress of Natural Gas and Electricity, organised by the Argentine Oil and Gas Institute, the American Gas Association and the Society of Petroleum Engineers (1997).
-In it, the interaction between both markets is analysed, and the proposal intended to show that a global approach on both is necessary, closing the circle that had been initiated with two entirely separate legal frameworks, for natural gas and electric energy.
+The interaction between both markets has been studied for a long time, as shown in 'Proposal of Addendum to the Regulatory Framework of the Argentine Electric Sector', by Badaraco et al, prepared for submission to the First Latin-American and Caribbean Congress of Natural Gas and Electricity, organised by the Argentine Oil and Gas Institute, the American Gas Association and the Society of Petroleum Engineers (1997).
+In it, the interaction between both markets is analysed, and the proposal intends to show that a global approach on both is necessary, closing the circle between two entirely separate legal frameworks, for natural gas and electric energy.